OWASP/OpenCRE/scripts/cre_sync/README.md

 * make results per page a config item from env
 * add flask cover command from here https://github.com/miguelgrinberg/flasky/blob/master/flasky.py#L33
 * make library out of file format and spreadsheet template parsers
-* add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)  (gap analysis use case)
+* add conditional export (select the standards you want exported and if you want to see the CRE ids or not, get spreadsheet with mappings)  (gap analysis use case)  -- DB part done
+* add more linkTypes, Child, Controls, Tests, others.
+* Add more Document types, Tool, Library
+* Figure a way to dynamically register new Custom Resource Definitions and register custom logic on what to do on import/export and search.

 * write docs and record usage gif